 The Samsung Q60A is good for watching TV shows.
 It handles reflections decently well and gets pretty bright, making it a great choice for well-lit rooms.
 However, its narrow viewing angles cause the image to appear washed out when viewed from the side, which isn't ideal if you like walking around while watching.
 Its VA panel is immune to permanent burn-in, so you can safely leave it on the news all day.

 The Samsung Q60A is decent for watching sports.
 It handles reflections decently well and gets bright enough to combat glare.
 However, it has narrow viewing angles, so it's not the best for watching with a big group of people.
-Unfortunately, the response time is just okay, so fast motion can look a bit blurry.
-There's some dirty screen effect that can be distracting, although this can vary between units.
+Unfortunately, the response time is just okay, so fast motion looks a bit blurry.
+There's also some noticeable dirty screen effect on our unit, which is distracting when watching sports.

 The Samsung Q60A is decent for gaming.
 It has exceptionally low input lag, so gaming feels responsive, but it has a 60Hz refresh rate, and its response time is a bit slow, making fast motion appear blurry.
 Also, it doesn't support any variable refresh rate technology to reduce screen tearing.
 On the bright side, its excellent contrast ratio makes it well-suited for gaming in the dark.